djipco/djipav/README.md

 The DjipAV library provides objects to work with video and audio inputs in the browser.
 It is **currently in early alpha and is definitely not production ready**.

-DjipAV uses the very last APIs (such as [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) and [ImageCapture](https://developer.mozilla.org/en-US/docs/Web/API/ImageCapture)) and will only work in a narrow subset of browsers.
+DjipAV uses the latest APIs (such as [MediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) and [ImageCapture](https://developer.mozilla.org/en-US/docs/Web/API/ImageCapture)) and will only work in a narrow subset of browsers.
 Since I'm using it in projects based on NW.js and Electron, this works